othree/eregex.vim/README.markdown

 ### 2.61

-* Support ignorecase
+* Support for ignorecase

 ### 2.60

-* Support backword search.
+* Support for the backword search.
-* Support count argument.
+* Support for the count argument.
 * Use function to auto map keys.
-* Define custom search delimeter.
+* Support for custom search delimeters.
 * hlsearch works fine.

 ## License